dfe-analytical-services/dfeshiny/README.md

 R package containing preferred methods for creating official DfE R-Shiny dashboards

+# Installing the package
+To install, run `renv::install("dfe-analytical-services/dfeshiny")`.

+## Potential errors when installing
+If you get `ERROR [curl: (22) The requested URL returned error: 401]`, and don't know why, try running `Sys.unsetenv("GITHUB_PAT")` to temporarily clear your GitHub PAT variable.

+Then try to install again.

+If this works, then you will need to look for where that "GITHUB_PAT" variable is being set from and remove it to permanently fix the issue, contact us for support if you need help with this or have any other issues installing.

 ## Using this package in a DfE data dashboard

 ### Adding cookies to your dashboard